Hermitage Museum, Saint Petersburg - Things to Do at Hermitage Museum

 Things to Do Nearby

-Palace Square and Alexander Column
+Palace Square and the Alexander Column

 Church of the Savior on Spilled Blood